alex-pradas/folios/README.md

 - **Zero Config** - Just point to a folder of Markdown files and go
 - **Local First** - Your documents stay on your machine or network, no cloud dependencies
-- **Minimal Maintenance** - No complex setup, no database, no indexing, all within the document.
+- **Flexible Metadata** - Use any frontmatter fields your workflow needs
 - **Versioned Documents** - Store multiple versions with simple `{id}_v{version}.md` naming

 ## One-liner to install, run and configure